 Steroids are not allowed.
 Diuretics and water pills are forbidden.
 Just like in other sports, drug-taking is not permitted and if it is discovered they may have to have mandatory substance abuse disorder treatment and are either suspended or dismissed from their sport.
 Besides Pat and Kevin Williams, four others have been suspended for the final four games of the regular season: Charles Grant, Deuce McAllister, Bryan Pittman, and Will Smith.
 Three out of the four are on the Saints roster.
 Maybe they need to hire more nutritionists at that organization alone.
 As an advocate for players, you may think that I am pulling for the Williams’ in a lawsuit.
 However, the rule of the land is that you are responsible for knowing what the laws are.
 In a collective bargaining situation, you must be aware of the rules and regulations.
 In a various memorandum sent out to the players, the NFL has clearly noted that players are responsible for what goes in their bodies and that all products are taken at the players’ own risk.
 The appeals process may not be completely fair toward the players, but again, that’s not the main point of this post.

 We, the players and agents, need to have some accountability.
 Instead of fighting substance abuse policies through litigation, we must do whatever is necessary to prevent suspensions from being preferred.
-It is also about finding out why they feel like they need to use it.
+It is also about finding out why they feel like they need to use it and to get them the help they need, whether through the use of rehabs like The Holistic Sanctuary or via other means.
 There could be reasons that could link to certain mental health issues, which is also worth making a note about.
 Substance abuse is no joke.
 If it means sending people to Honey Lake Clinic Christian facilities, for example, to get some professional help for their substance abuse, then so be it.
 If that means hiring a nutritionist to get them back on track to leading a healthier lifestyle, then so be it.
 Look at what happened to baseball because of the onslaught of steroids.
 The NFL is doing its best to stay clear of such a situation.